- After being criticized for a slow response to SARS, China is once again facing global scrutiny for its handling of the new coronavirus.

 “The case definition [with SARS] was basically a lower respiratory infection and a traveler from an infected area,” said Monto.

 This approach is lot less clear than a diagnostic test.
 Monto said this case definition was also less useful inside China, where many people were coming from a SARS-affected area.
 A laboratory test for the new coronavirus is already available.

-New genetic technologies will be a game changer for how China and other countries handle the new coronavirus.
+New genetic technologies will be a game changer for how China and other countries handle the new coronavirus, SARS-CoV-2.

 But Rimoin said “even with all of these new technologies available, it’s going to come down to good disease surveillance, good case identification, and good contact tracing.”